javalin/website/pages/docs/docs.md

 ## Handler groups
 You can group your endpoints by using the `apiBuilder()` and `path()` methods.
-The `apiBuilder()` methods creates a temporary static instance of Javalin, so that you can skip the `app.` prefix before your handlers.
-This is equivalent to calling `ApiBuilder.get(app, ...)`, which translates to `config.router.get(...)`.
-It is **not** a global singleton that holds any information, so you can use this safely in multiple locations and from multiple threads.
+The `apiBuilder()` methods creates a temporary static instance of Javalin, so that you can skip the `app.` or `router.` prefix before your handlers.
+This is equivalent to calling `ApiBuilder.get(app/router, ...)`, which translates to `app/router.get(...)`.
+It is **not** a global singleton that holds static information, so you can use this safely in multiple locations and from multiple threads.

 You can import all the HTTP methods with `import static io.javalin.apibuilder.ApiBuilder.*`.